Narimene-Dkhil/Coding-Dojo-Bootcamp/Web Fundamentals Part Time/CSS/Core/Profile Page/README.md

 4. **Time Management**:
    - This assignment may take up to 4 hours to complete.
 Work consistently, and remember that building complex layouts takes practice.

-## Troubleshooting Tips

-If you encounter difficulties, try the following:

-- **Struggling for <20 minutes**: Revisit previous modules for guidance on layout and positioning.
-- **Struggling for <40 minutes**: Try searching online for specific challenges (e.g., "aligning elements with Flexbox").
-- **Struggling for >40 minutes**:
-  - Post questions in your cohort’s Discord channel for peer support.
-  - Tag a Teaching Assistant or instructor in Discord.
-  - Schedule a code review for one-on-one assistance.

-After submitting your best attempt, review the solution provided for this assignment to compare techniques and learn alternative approaches.

 ## Submission Checklist